warioishere/blitzpool/README.md

 ### 🌍 GeoIP service

 BlitzPool enriches peer information using the free [ip-api.com](https://ip-api.com) geolocation service to resolve city and country details.
+Lookups are cached for ten minutes and automatically refreshed to keep data current.
 No configuration is required.

 #### 🛠️ Extra Services
 - Integrated `blockTemplateInterval` configuration